ssskz/ssskz.github.io/about/index.md

 # Sources

-This website uses these sources:
+This website is based on the following open source projects:

 | Module                                                       | Mainly used in                                  | License/ TOS                                                 |
 | ------------------------------------------------------------ | ----------------------------------------------- | ------------------------------------------------------------ |